Short-range production of three bottom mesons: Introduction

-Another relevant process is short-range production, which has gained renewed interest since the proposal of the “unparticle’’ concept in Ref.~\cite{Georgi:2007ek}, describing systems generated by local operators with nontrivial scale invariance.
+Another relevant process is short-range production, which has gained renewed interest since the proposal of the “unparticle'' concept in Ref.~\cite{Georgi:2007ek}, describing systems generated by local operators with nontrivial scale invariance.
 More recently, several physical realizations of nonrelativistic unparticles in nuclear and hadronic reactions have been proposed \cite{Hammer:2021zxb,Braaten:2021iot,Braaten:2023acw}.
 These studies demonstrate that a characteristic power-law behavior, governed by a definite scaling dimension, signals the emergence of an unparticle.
 Such behavior can be observed in the invariant mass distribution of selected final states in short-range production processes (see Refs.~\cite{Hammer:2021zxb,Braaten:2021iot,Braaten:2023acw} for details).
 A particularly notable feature of systems exhibiting unparticle-like behavior is a large scattering length in the two-body subsystems.
 This insight provides a means to extract two-body interactions by analyzing the corresponding short-range production of three-body systems.

 In this work, we extend previous studies of the three $B$ mesons system.
 Rather than focusing on the search for Efimov effects, we investigate the possible emergence of unparticle behavior in this system by analyzing the short-range production of three $B$ mesons~\footnote{Note that the Efimov effect and unparticle behavior cannot emerge simultaneously in a three-body system.
 As pointed out in Refs.~\cite{Bedaque:1998kg,Braaten:2004rn}, the appearance of Efimov states requires an oscillatory three-body force, which explicitly breaks the approximate conformal symmetry that could otherwise give rise to unparticle behavior.}.
 This paper is organized as follows.
-In Sec.~\ref{sec:NREFT}, we briefly review the nonrelativistic effective field theory used to describe the three $B$ meson system.
-In Sec.~\ref{sec:ppd}, we present the formalism for short-range production in both the $ZB$ two-body and $BBB$ three-body systems.
-The derivation of the characteristic scaling dimension governed by approximate conformal symmetry is given in Sec.~\ref{sec:cft}.
-Numerical results and their analysis are presented in Sec.~\ref{sec:results}.
-Finally, we summarize our conclusions in Sec.~\ref{sec:end}.
+In Section~\ref{sec:NREFT}, we briefly review the nonrelativistic effective field theory used to describe the three $B$ meson system.
+In Section~\ref{sec:ppd}, we present the formalism for short-range production in both the $ZB$ two-body and $BBB$ three-body systems.
+The derivation of the characteristic scaling dimension governed by approximate conformal symmetry is given in Section~\ref{sec:cft}.
+Numerical results and their analysis are presented in Section~\ref{sec:results}.
+Finally, we summarize our conclusions in Section~\ref{sec:end}.